Continual Unlearning for Text-to-Image Diffusion Models: A Regularization Perspective: Extended Theoretical Support

 \subsection{Full Derivation}

-Let $\theta^\star$ denote the model obtained from $\theta^\dagger$ after unlearning a concept (style or object), regardless of the unlearning method (e.g., ConAbl, EraseDiff), strategy (sequential or simultaneous), and add-ons (e.g., gradient projection, L1).
+Let $\theta^\star$ denote the model obtained from $\theta^\dagger$ after unlearning a concept (style or object), regardless of the unlearning method (\eg, ConAbl, SculpMem, ESD), strategy (sequential or simultaneous), and add-on regularizers (\eg, Gradient Projection, SelFT).